wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix - Make order export compatible with WC 2.1 again
+* Fix - Make numeric recommendation options compatible with WC 2.1
+* Fix - Correctly display current values of numeric recommendation options in Graphflow settings page
+* Fix - Minor issue with user export being done multiple times when exporting orders

 = 1.0.1 =
-* Minor fix to error handling when no data has been sent to Graphflow yet
+* Fix - Add error handling when no data has been sent to Graphflow yet
-* Added some FAQ answers
+* Doc - Added some FAQ answers
-* Big improvement to performance of product and order data exporting
+* Tweak - Big improvement to performance of product and order data exporting
-* Fixed bug in order export
+* Fix - Bug in order export

 = 1.0.0 =
 * First release

 == Upgrade Notice ==

+= 1.0.2 =
+* This release fixes important issues with WooCommerce 2.1 compatibility.
+We recommend upgrading for all users.

 = 1.0.1 =
 * This release fixes a bug in order data exporting, and significantly improves the performance and efficiency of data exporting for products and orders.